pgoodman/XY/README.md

 Reporting Bugs / Compiler Errors
 --------------------------------

-Either post them here or email them to i@petergoodman.me.
+I usually compile the XY compiler on my computer and on a Linux box.
+This leaves much to be desired in terms of portability.
+If you run into a compiler error a runtime error, then please post them here or email them to i@petergoodman.me.
 Thank you!